juliamm2011/Dissertation/README.md

 # Dissertation

-R files in this repo perform data management, exploration, and modeling for Chapter 1 and 2 of my dissertation.
+R files in this repo perform data management, exploration, and modeling for Chapters 1 and 2 of my dissertation.

 ## Getting Started